Cultural Sector Recovery Grants for Organizations

 My organization is not “fully cultural”, but incorporates a creative practice into the work, and does some cultural activities.
 Can I still apply?

 Unfortunately, no. There are numerous industries that benefit from creativity.
 We value the creative energy your organization brings to its work.
 However, this program’s funding was approved by the Massachusetts Legislature to support the cultural sector.
 So, while we appreciate your creativity in your respective field, we cannot award grants to organizations, collaboratives, and businesses that are not fully cultural.
+Examples of these organizations can include but are not limited to senior centers and social service organizations (Boys and Girls Clubs, YMCAs, etc.).

 I am a fiscally-sponsored organization, how do I measure if the majority of my programming takes place in Massachusetts?
 We don’t have a facility or office, what address do we provide?